blackberry-garance/flowershow-app/docs/edit-this-page-links.md

 ---
-title: '"Edit this page" button'
+title: '"Edit this page" links'
+description: Display an “Edit this page” link at the bottom of each page that takes users directly to the file in your GitHub repo, ready for editing.
 ---

-> [!note]
-> You are viewing documentation for Flowershow Cloud.
-For Flowershow Self-hosted documentation, visit [[/docs/self-hosted/README|docs/self-hosted]].

-You can enable an "Edit this page" button at the bottom of your pages to encourage contributions to your content.
-This button links directly to the source file in your GitHub repository.

 ## Requirements